Comments on Proposed Regulation — Inadmissibility on Public Charge Grounds

 There are many reasons to oppose the proposed rule, which is a radical departure from current policy and redefines “public charge” in unprecedented ways.
 The current public charge test considers whether an applicant is likely to become primarily dependent on the government for subsistence.
 This is defined as likely to become primarily reliant on government cash assistance programs for subsistence income or long-term institutionalized care.
 In determining this, only use of SSI, TANF, and General Assistance programs is considered, as well as whether applicants (1) have a sponsor’s affidavit of support, and (2) have other circumstances indicating that they are no longer likely to continue primary reliance on such governmental cash assistance for subsistence in the future (“totality of circumstances”).

 The proposed regulation redefines public charge to be an immigrant “who receives one or more public benefits.”
 The proposed rule also fundamentally alters the totality of circumstances test and its purpose.
 Under the proposed rule, the test would now include a long list of negative factors that would be applied to every applicant for permanent resident status.
 The factors would make it much more difficult, especially for low- and moderate-income applicants, to avoid being determined a public charge and therefore denied entry or change of status.
 Use of any of a greatly expanded list of safety-net programs would be a heavily weighed negative factor.
-In addition to the current consideration of SSI, TANF, General Assistance, and long-term institutional care at government expense, use of nonemergency Medicaid, Medicare Part D subsidies for low-income consumers, Supplemental Nutrition Assistance Program (SNAP), and low-income housing supports (Section 8) would all now penalize immigrants seeking to adjust their status.
-In addition, an applicant would be penalized for being too young (under 18) or too old (62 or older), having a lower household income, speaking limited English, or having a pre-existing medical condition unless they can demonstrate private health insurance or financial resources to pay for all “reasonably anticipated medical costs” — a bar likely out of reach for most of us.
+In addition to the current consideration of SSI, TANF, General Assistance, and long-term institutional care at government expense, use of nonemergency Medicaid, Medicare Part D subsidies for consumers with low incomes, Supplemental Nutrition Assistance Program (SNAP), and low-income housing supports (Section 8) would all now penalize immigrants seeking to adjust their status.
+In addition, an applicant would be penalized for being too young (under 18) or too old (62 or older), having a lower household income, speaking limited English, or having a preexisting medical condition unless they can demonstrate private health insurance or financial resources to pay for all “reasonably anticipated medical costs” — a bar likely out of reach for most of us.

 If finalized, the proposed rule is expected to jeopardize the ability of hundreds of thousands of people now residing in the US from gaining permanent residency status, or from entering the US to reunite with their families here.
 This would have drastic human, economic, and societal impacts.